 |Link||Alienbees||Impact 160||Impact 300||FlashPoint 320M||FlashPoint 620M|

-My own choice was Alienbees, but the point here is NOT to recommend a flash.
+My own choice was Alienbees, because they are fully featured with a wonderful reputation, and I’m very pleased with them, but the point here is NOT to recommend a flash.
 The point is to cause awareness of certain features, or the lack of them.
+That awareness will be the recommendation.

 This group of inexpensive USA flashes do not work on 240 volts AC.
 These are USA sources, with advantage of being very reputable firms which stand behind them.